11 Simple Ways to Learn Spanish For Free

 My other favorite channel is Alan X El Mundo.
 Alan is a travel vlogger from Mexico City who is constantly traveling the world and sharing incredible videos about his experiences.

 His channel is purely travel-oriented and not focused on teaching Spanish.
-He speaks very clearly, but also very quickly, which means listening to him is great practice for visiting Mexico!
+He speaks very clearly but also very quickly, which means listening to him is excellent practice for visiting Mexico!

 5. Listen to Music in Spanish

 Listening to music can help you learn Spanish by osmosis.
-The more you are exposed to the language, the better.
-With this in mind, try to build some Spanish music into your daily rotation of songs.
+Increasing your exposure to the language is beneficial.
+With this idea in mind, try to build some Spanish music into your daily rotation of songs.
 Soon you’ll be able to start picking out individual words and phrases that you may not have known before.

 I’m a big fan of Natalia Lafourcade, a prominent Mexican musician.
 Perhaps you’ll like her too!